 The sniper rifle Bucky uses to save Cap, is a modified 1941 Johnson rifle, which was adopted in limited numbers by the U.S. Marine Corps.

 Sam Worthington and Will Smith were in early talks for the role of Captain America.
-Later on Garrett Hedlund, Channing Tatum, Scott Porter, Mike Vogel, Sebastian Stan, Chris Evans, Wilson Bethel, John Krasinski, Michael Cassidy, Chace Crawford, and Jensen Ackles were on the final shortlist for the role.
+Later on Garrett Hedlund, Channing Tatum, Scott Porter, Mike Vogel, Sebastian Stan, Chris Evans, Wilson Bethel, John Krasinski, Chad Michael Murray, Michael Cassidy, Chace Crawford, Derek Theler and Jensen Ackles were on the final shortlist for the role.
 Kellan Lutz, Ryan Phillippe, and Alexander Skarsgård carried out auditions, but ultimately the role went to Evans.
 Stan eventually secured the role of Bucky Barnes.
+Both Murray and Theler would be later be cast in TV series in the Marvel Cinematic Universe with Murray as Jack Thompson in Agent Carter (2015) and Theler as Craig Hollis/Mr. Immortal in Marvel's New Warriors (2018)

 While Abraham Erskine is still a German defector, the movie adds the additional twist that before defecting, he was forced to test the serum in Germany on Johann Schmidt.